A $42 million investment - Equinix expands Sydney data center

 According to Equinix, 86% of enterprises use the cloud and, with key cloud players like Amazon, Google and Microsoft, Australia is already the largest Infrastructure-as-a-Service market in the Asia-Pacific region.

-Foad Fadaghi, managing director, Telsyte, says that with more enterprises and managed service providers moving to the cloud, including for security and data protection, additional data centre capacity in Australia is growing in demand.
+Foad Fadaghi, managing director, Telsyte, says that with more enterprises and managed service providers moving to the cloud, including for security and data protection, additional data center capacity in Australia is growing in demand.

 “There is also an increased desire among CIOs to leverage a highly interconnected IT architecture, and providers that have location and interconnectivity advantages are best suited to deliver value to clients."